Lesser fish eagle

-The lesser fish eagle (Haliaeetus humilis) is a species of Haliaeetus found in the Indian subcontinent, primarily in the foothills of the Himalayas, and south-east Asia.
+The lesser fish eagle (Icthyophaga humilis) is a species of Icthyophaga found in the Indian subcontinent, primarily in the foothills of the Himalayas, and south-east Asia.
 There are records from Gujarat, Central India and in more recent times from the Kaveri river valley in southern India, although the south Indian records are now thought to come from an isolated population, disjunct from the species' normal range.

-Some taxonomic authorities place this species in the monotypic genus Ichthyophaga.
+Some taxonomic authorities place this species in the genus Icthyophaga.
 Others place it in the genus Haliaeetus.

 Lesser fish eagles are fish-eating birds that have feet adapted to aid in gripping slippery fish.
 They have strongly curved talons, and spicules along the underside of the birds' toes help to grip fish as they pull them from the water.

-There are two subspecies: Haliaeetus humilis humilis, which is native to the Malaysian Peninsula, Sumatra, Borneo, and Sulawesi; and Haliaeetus humilis plumbeus, which is native to Kashmir through southeast India, Nepal, and Burma towards Indochina.
+There are two subspecies: Icthyophaga humilis humilis, which is native to the Malaysian Peninsula, Sumatra, Borneo, and Sulawesi; and Icthyophaga humilis plumbeus, which is native to Kashmir through southeast India, Nepal, and Burma towards Indochina.